Nobility Ranks & Royal Titles Around the World

 Like the Russian and Bulgarian title of Tsar, it also stems from the Roman title for emperor; Caesar.
 (The Old Norse word for emperor was keisari.)
 The title has been used since the Middle Ages across both the Austrian and German Empires.

 A Viceroy is the representative of a sovereign, designated to rule over a country, colony or region on their behalf.
-It’s an official position of governance and an esteemed role, on a par with royalty.
+It’s an official title for a position of governance and an esteemed role, on a par with royalty.
 Although this position is a royal appointment, it is not strictly a noble title.
 However, many viceroys of the past also held titles of nobility, as such an exalted position would usually be appointed within the aristocracy.
 The word viceroy stems from vice meaning deputy (as in Vice President), and roy or roi, meaning king – literally, deputy of the king.

-Though the names of these royal ranks may vary across the empires and the centuries, they share a common theme of hierarchy, as well as imperial grandeur and power.
+Though the names of these royal ranks and nobility titles may vary across the empires and the centuries, they share a common theme of hierarchy, as well as imperial grandeur and power.
 Yet, the stories behind the different titles and their evolution make the world’s supreme royals such a captivating topic, even centuries and millennia after they ruled over their respective lands.

 If learning more about these less well-known titles has piqued your interest in acquiring your own prestigious Noble Title get in touch using the enquiry form in the sidebar or you can contact our Geneva office directly between 10.00-19.00, Monday to Friday on +41 225 181 360.